 Brazelton Touchpoints was founded by Dr. T. Berry Brazelton and his colleagues at Children’s Hospital in Boston.
 This theory is based on more than 60 years of research and an evidence-based theory of child development.
 It helps parents and caregivers understand a child’s behaviors, strengths, and growing capacities.View Certificate

-Parents need support to realize that they are indeed strong, wise, and empathic.
-This reminder will empower them to help their children transform into the heroes they are always meant to be.
+At Beautyful Hero, our only one mission is to empower parents to help their children transform into the heroes they are always meant to be.